RSA Encryption

 Applications

-• Key Exchange: Safely sharing symmetric keys.
+• Key Exchange: Enables secure symmetric key sharing.